 So, is tretinoin the skin saviour you’ve been waiting for?
 The answer is… possibly.

-If you suffer from acne, Obagi Medical tretinoin creams and gels may work for you, but your Face Dr Skin Expert can advise whether this product is right for your specific skin issues.
+If you suffer from acne, tretinoin creams and gels may work for you, but your Face Dr Skin Expert can advise whether this product is right for your specific skin issues, under the supervision of our GP, Dr Julia Langford.
 We will only ever prescribe what we feel is necessary for your skin.
 If you receive a prescription for a tretinoin product after consultation, this product will be unlocked for you to purchase online.
+Here at Face Dr, we offer professional skincare from several brands, including ZO Skin Health, Obagi Medical, Glytone & Clinical Skin.

 Consultations are conducted via a secure video link, so you can get expert skincare advice in the comfort of your home.
 There is never any obligation to purchase from us once you have your prescription, but if you do we’ll post them to you next working day, anywhere in the UK.